G Suite to Office 365 Migration: Step-By-Step Process

 Table of Contents

-Both Office 365 and G Suite are a cloud-based suite of productivity tools.
+Both Office 365 and G Suite are cloud-based suites of productivity tools.
 They let you perform common tasks such as creating documents, email management, team collaboration, etc. in the cloud as opposed to executing them in on-premise systems.

-Office 365 excels in better security features, provides extensive offline access with Onedrive synchronization and has its interface almost the same as using Word, Excel and other popular applications.
+Whereas, Office 365 excels in better security features, and provides extensive offline access with Onedrive synchronization.
+Moreover, it has its interface almost the same as using Word, Excel, and other popular applications.
 With a variety of plans & sub-plans, it offers a lot of flexibility to users but can be a little confusing too.
 The most significant feature of Office 365 that gives it such a wide variety of users (from big enterprises to individuals) is ‘Offline access’.
-Most plans come with both the cloud & desktop applications.
+Most plans come with both cloud & desktop applications.
 It lets you work offline and later synchronize everything to the cloud.

-It further pushes you towards Office 365, isn’t it?
-Well then, lets us start with the migration process from G Suite to Office 365.
+It further pushes you toward Office 365, isn’t it?
+Well then, let us start with the migration process from G Suite to Office 365.

 G Suite to Office 365 Migration via Microsoft Migration Tool

-Halfway 2019, Microsoft delivered on its promise and stated a method to migrate G Suite to Exchange Online using the EAC( Exchange Admin Center).
-It makes it possible to migrate both a single user as well as domain users data to Office 365 from G Suite.
-However, it fails to migrate certain items such as mail filters and rules, and also shows inconsistencies while migrating contacts & calendars (shared calendars, more than 3 email address per contact, and the contact tags and URLs, etc.)
+Halfway through 2019, Microsoft delivered on its promise and started a method to migrate G Suite to Exchange Online using the EAC( Exchange Admin Center).
+It makes it possible to migrate both a single user as well a domain user’s data to Office 365 from G Suite.
+However, it fails to migrate certain items such as mail filters, and rules and also shows inconsistencies while migrating contacts & calendars (shared calendars, more than 3 email addresses per contact, and the contact tags and URLs, etc.)

-The instructions for step by step G Suite to Office 365 migration are:
+The instructions for the step-by-step G Suite to Office 365 migration are:

-Step 1: Create a Service account of Google
+Step 1.
+Create a Service account for Google

-- Open your browser and go to Developer page for Service Accounts and sign in as G Suite admin (For consistency, we recommend using Google Chrome).
+- Open your browser go to the Developer page for Service Accounts and sign in as G Suite admin (For consistency, we recommend using Google Chrome).

-- Give the name to the new project and click Create.
+- Give the name of the new project and click Create.

-- Select JSON and click on Create button.
+- Select JSON and click on the Create button.

-- Click Email of the Service account.
-You will find Unique Id.
+- Click Email to the Service account.
+You will find a Unique ID.
 Note it down as you will need it later.

 - Tick the Enable G Suite Domain-wide Delegation checkbox.
 If it’s not shown, it’s enabled by default.

-- Go to API library developer page and sign in with the G suite admin user.
+- Go to the API library developer page and sign in as the G Suite admin user.

 - Select the project that you created in Step 1.